Please note: At your instructor's discretion,

 EXECUTE.

-learned about SPSS so far by starting to complete a
+learned about SPSS so far by beginning to complete a

 Blackboard assignment in class.